taviso/swisstable/README.md

-# Accessing Abseil SwissTables from C
+# Accessing Abseil Swiss Tables from C

 This is a tiny wrapper library allowing C code to use [Swiss Tables](https://abseil.io/blog/20180927-swisstables), Google's state-of-the-art hash table implementation.

-There is no pure C implementation of Swiss Tables, so it can't be used without a wrapper library.
-I think the majority of C programmers use POSIX `hcreate(3)` when they need a hash table, which is portable across UNIX systems.
+There is no pure C implementation of Swiss Tables, so they currently can't be used without a wrapper library.

-I had a question, are Swiss Tables so good that I should start using them in C code instead of [`hcreate()`](http://pubs.opengroup.org/onlinepubs/009695299/functions/hcreate.html) or even GLib's [`GHashTable`](https://developer.gnome.org/glib/stable/glib-Hash-Tables.html)?
+I had a question: Are Swiss Tables so good that I should start using them in C code instead of [`hcreate()`](http://pubs.opengroup.org/onlinepubs/009695299/functions/hcreate.html) or even GLib's [`GHashTable`](https://developer.gnome.org/glib/stable/glib-Hash-Tables.html)?

-Here is a quick test to find out.
+This library is my attempt to find out.

 # Building